How I Keep Bees Through the Winter

 I am a beekeeper in Northern Ohio.
 I am not a commercial beekeeper, and I don't rent my hives for pollination.
 This means that during the winter, my job with my honey bees is to make sure they have honey for food, plan the next year, and have my supplies ready for the spring.
-Let's take this one step at a time:
+Let's take this one step at a time.

-- Honey for the bees
+- Stock Honey for the Bees

-- Hive management
+- Hive Management

-- Boxes, frames, and equipment
+- Boxes, Frames, and Equipment Preparation

-- Spring consumables
+- Plan for Spring Consumables

-- Hive count
+- Hive Count

-Honey for the Bees
+1. Stock Honey for the Bees

 During the winter, the bees are not active and will consume their stores of honey.
 Going into the winter, I try to have at least 15 frames of honey per beehive, though my goal is closer to 19.

 If the winter is long, then a beekeeper may need to feed the bees.
-Beekeepers will feed with a multitude of things while overwintering.
-Some beekeepers will freeze some of the honey frames, and if they need to, they can change some frames when they get the chance.
+Beekeepers will feed with a variety of foods while overwintering.
+Some beekeepers will freeze some of the honey frames, and if they need, they can change some frames when they get the chance.
 Others will use granulated sugar or some other sugar-based feed.

 If I had an issue with my bees running low on honey during the winter, I would look at a pollen patty or a winter patty, because the granular sugar recipes don't generally have everything the bees would normally be consuming.
 A lot of beekeepers depend too much on granulated sugar.

-Boxes, Frames, and Equipment
+3. Boxes, Frames, and Equipment Preparation

 Old foundations need to be cleaned and/or replaced because of cocoon buildup and age.
 Tightening boxes to keep them as weatherproof as possible or maybe replacing the boxes is a good idea as well.

-The winter is time for beekeepers to figure out how much honey, sugar water, or other honey supplement they will need for the upcoming spring season.
+The winter is time for beekeepers to figure out how much honey, sugar water, or other honey supplements they will need for the upcoming spring season.
 They may also need to make and/or purchase pollen patties for the season.
 When making plans for pollen patties, plan on several pounds per hive in early spring to help with brood production.

 If using sugar water, then it is easy enough to make this as needed.
 All it takes is two parts sugar to one part water, with the use of additives as desired.
 Some beekeepers like to reserve honey to give back to the bees as needed.